 THR level sets the amount of bite or bend action on the mouthpiece needed to start sending portamento control data.
-The portamento indicator LED will light up when bite input is over threshold.
+The portamento indicator LED (red) will light up when bite input is over threshold in case the vibrato setting is set to LVR.
 If the LED is always lit, even when you are not biting or bending the mouthpiece, you need to raise the THR setting until the LED turns off.